General Resort Information

 The Caribbean Beach Resort (CBR) is a lush tropical paradise on the grounds of Walt Disney World.
-It is located near Epcot, Disney's Hollywood Studios, and Downtown Disney and considered an "Epcot Area Resort".
+It is located near Epcot, Disney's Hollywood Studios, and Disney Springs and considered an "Epcot Area Resort".
 The CBR is a "moderate" resort, with pricing and amenities between the "value" and "deluxe" resorts.
 The other moderate resorts are Port Orleans - Riverside, Port Orleans - French Quarter and Coronado Springs.
 All of the moderate resorts have Disney-quality theming, and similar pricing and amenities.
 Individual preferences are based on theming and layout.

 The CBR has 2,112 guest rooms in 33 colorful 2-story buildings on the shores of a 42 acre lake.
 The buildings are grouped in 6 villages: Barbados, Martinique, Aruba, Jamaica, Trinidad North, and Trinidad South.
 Each village has 6 buildings, except for Trinidad North, which has 3 buildings.
 Each building contains 64 guest rooms.
 Each village has its own pool, white sand beach with hammocks and playground, laundry facilities, bus stop, and parking area.
 There are no elevators in any of the buildings.
 Guests who are unable to use stairs should request 1st floor rooms.
 All common facilities are wheelchair accessible.

 The centerpiece of CBR is its 45-acre lake, Barefoot Bay, surrounded by a 1.4-mile promenade which connects to winding paths leading to all guest rooms and common areas.
 The promenade is superb for strolling, jogging, and bicycling.
 In the center of the lake is Caribbean Cay, an island with a play gorund, picnic area and beautiful foliage.
 Caribbean Cay is connected to the promenade on each side by a footbridge.
 The lake, island, lush vegetation, colorful buildings, and attractive landscaping combine to create a feast for the eye and spirit.
 Tip: arrange for a Mickey-delivered wake-up call, and then go jogging or for a stroll on the promenade at sunrise.